 So who were the Khazars?
-A general consensus is that they were a semi-nomadic Turkic people who exchanged their Tengric religion for Judaism, and whose vast empire lasted for several centuries, playing a key commercial role between China, the Middle East and Kievan Rus.
-Indeed, almost all maps of Khazaria show the city of Kiev at the very border of the empire.
+They were semi-nomadic Turkic people who at some point exchanged their native Tengrism for Judaism.
+They owned an empire that lasted for several centuries.
+It played an important role in commerce between China, the Middle East, and Kievan Rus.
+And almost all maps of Khazaria show the city of Kyiv at the very border of the empire.

-Now, a very popular story of the city origins states that it was founded by three brothers, named Kyi, Shchek and Khoryv.
-In later versions a sister Lybid is added.
-Her name means “swan” in Slavic, and it is also the name of the river that flows through the city, a right tributary of the Dnieper river.
+Now, a very popular story of the city origins states that the founders of Kyiv were three brothers – Kyi, Shchek, and Khoryv.
+In later versions, a sister Lybid joined them.
+Her name means “swan” in Slavic, and it is also the name of the river that flows through Kyiv – a right tributary of the Dnieper River.

-And they went along the Dnieper, and while going by they caught sight of a city on a hill; and they asked and said: “Whose city is this?”
+“While going along the Dnieper they caught sight of a city on a hill.
+They asked: “Whose city is this?”

 Primary Chronicle, Invitation to the Varangians, lines 15 and 16.
 Full text here.

-THEIR Khazar clans? (“родомъ ихъ козаромъ” in the original version) It seems that Nestor, who wrote this account only a few centuries later in the very city of Kyiv.
-And it seems that he didn’t really have doubts about the origins of Kiev’s founders.
+THEIR Khazar clans? (“родомъ ихъ козаромъ” in the original version) Nestor wrote of this account only a few centuries later in the very city of Kyiv.
+And it seems that he didn’t really have doubts about the origins of Kyiv’s founders.
 But if these people were really Khazars, what do their names mean and can they be explained with Turkic etymologies?

-Another interesting theory states that Kyi decided to settle down in Ukraine, giving the city its name, while his other two brothers decided to go further, Shchek becoming the forefather of the Czech nation and Khoriv becoming the forefather of Croatians.
-Indirect support for this theory of Croatian origins can be found in the following Wikipedia quote on the history of Kiev:
+Another interesting theory states that Kyi decided to settle down in Ukraine, giving Kyiv its name.
+His other two brothers decided to go further.
+Shchek became the forefather of the Czech and Khoriv of Croatians.
+Indirect support for this theory of Croatian origins comes from this Wikipedia quote on the history of Kyiv:

-Indeed, a large Khazarian necropolis, containing 650 graves and dated to 8-9 century AD has been discovered in Chelarevo, Serbia, just below the planes of Hungary.
+Indeed, there is a large Khazarian necropolis, containing 650 graves and dated to 8-9 century AD, in Chelarevo, Serbia, just below the planes of Hungary.
 Not many links are available in English, but one of them is here.

-But if these names are indeed coming from Turkic / Khazar tribes, one would expect to see them first appear further to the East, in the earlier period, before the western migration had happened.
+But if these names are indeed coming from Turkic / Khazar tribes, one would expect to see them first appear further to the East, in the earlier period, before this western migration.
 And maybe this is really the case.

-Namely, during the excavations in the ancient city of Tanais, near Rostov on Don, modern day Russia, two tablets have been discovered, known today as Tanais tablets.
-For our story, the most interesting one is the tablet B, dated to year 220 AD and bearing one of the earliest mentions of the ethnonym Croat.
+Namely, during the excavations in the ancient city of Tanais, near Rostov on Don, modern-day Russia, two tablets have been discovered, known today as Tanais tablets.
+For our story, the most interesting one is tablet B, dated to year 220 AD and bearing one of the earliest mentions of the ethnonym Croat.
 As Wikipedia article claims:

-“Among the names on the tablets are those of three men: Horoúathos, Horoáthos, and Horóathos (Χορούαθ[ος], Χοροάθος, Χορόαθος).
-Those names scholars interpret as anthroponyms of the Croatian ethnonym Hrvat.
-The ethnonym Hrvat is generally considered to be of Iranian origin, and that can be traced to the Tanais Tablets.
-The Tanais Tablet B mentions Horoathos as the son of Sandarz which is a Scytho-Sarmatian name, and scholars view this as an indication that early Croats could have been at that time Sarmatians or Alans who became Slavicized in the following centuries”
+“Some of the names are Horoúathos, Horoáthos, and Horóathos.
+Scholars interpret them as anthroponyms of the Croatian ethnonym Hrvat, of Iranian origin.
+The Tanais Tablet B mentions Horoathos, the son of Sandarz – a Scytho-Sarmatian name.
+It is an indication that early Croats could have been Sarmatians or Alans who became Slavicized”

-So it seems that six centuries before Khoriv we see the ethnonym Horoathos (-os is a Greek suffix) much further to the East, of course, provided that there is indeed a connection between these names.
-However, speaking of connection, it should be mentioned that the city of Tanais was also a part of Khazarian empire, marking the eastern border of the empire, as Kiev was to the west.
+So it seems that six centuries before Khoriv we see the ethnonym Horoathos (-os is a Greek suffix) much further to the East.
+Of course, provided that there is indeed a connection between these names.

-The south border of Khazarian empire was touching the Caucasus mountains, pretty much where modern state of Chechenia is.
-I have seen etymological forums where people were ridiculed for making parallels between Czech and Chech-enia, but from this perspective, perhaps there could be some truth in these claims.
-The problem is that I couldn’t find the official etymology of Chechenia and I don’t speak the local language, so will not go deeper into this debate.
+The south border of the Khazarian empire was touching the Caucasus mountains, pretty much where the modern state of Chechenia is.
+I have seen etymological forums where people were ridiculed for making parallels between Czech and Chech-enia.
+But from this perspective, perhaps there is some truth in these claims.
+I couldn’t find the official etymology of Chechenia and I don’t speak the local language, so will not go deeper into this debate.

 But this brings us to the most important question.
 Who was Kiy? (Кий in Primary Chronicle).
-As Wikipedia on Kiev states:
+As Wikipedia on Kyiv states:

 Well if these are indeed Turkic tribal names, an obvious candidate could be one of the most important Turkic tribes in history – the Kayi tribe.
 Could Kayi be related to Kiy?
 Wikipedia on Kayi states:

-“The Kayı tribe played a prominent role in the history of the Caucasus, and now the Kayitag language is classified as one of five dialects of the Kumyk language, which for ten centuries (10—19 cc.) was a lingua franca in the North Caucasus for ten centuries (10—19th century AD) “
+“The Kayı tribe had an important role in the history of the Caucasus.
+The Kayitag language is one of five dialects of the Kumyk language.
+It was a lingua franca of the North Caucasus for ten centuries (10—19th century AD) “

 On the other hand, Wikipedia on Khazars states the following:

-“For some three centuries (c.
-650–965) the Khazars dominated the vast area extending from the Volga-Don steppes to the eastern Crimea and the northern Caucasus”
+“For three centuries (650–965 AD) the Khazars dominated the region stretching from the Volga-Don steppes to the eastern Crimea and the northern Caucasus”

-As we see, both Khazars and Kayi are connected with Turkic origins and Kumyk language, so it is quite likely that Kayi were one of the tribes of the Khazarian empire.
+Moreover, both Khazars and Kayi share Turkic origins and Kumyk language, so it is quite likely that Kayi were one of the tribes of the Khazarian empire.
 If that is the case, could the name of Kiy be related to them?
 There is no doubt that this ancient and important tribe was roaming the steppes even long before the recorded history.
-The Kayi were highly revered by Ottoman Turks during the middle ages, but there are indications that their history could be related to the earliest records of Scythians, a connection to which I will dedicate one of the future articles.
+The Kayi were highly revered by Ottoman Turks during the middle ages.
+But there are indications that their history could be related to the earliest records of Scythians, a connection to which I will dedicate one of the future articles.

-Slavs and Turkic people from the steppes are both of the Scythian stock and they have been sharing borders from Asia to Europe since times immemorial, sometimes in war, sometimes in peace.
-This claim can be also proven by genetics, where we see that the dominant Y haplogroup of both tribes is R1a (excluding the Caucasus region).
-Both nations have left their traces on the vast territory that stretched between Europe and India, Baltic sea and Siberia, and the deeper we dig in the culture and customs, the differences become more blurred.
+Slavs and Turkic people from the steppes are both of the Scythian stock.
+They have been sharing borders from Asia to Europe since times immemorial, sometimes in war, sometimes in peace.
+Genetics supports this claim.
+The dominant Y haplogroup of both tribes is R1a (excluding the Caucasus region).
+Both nations have left their traces on the vast territory that stretched between Europe and India, the Baltic Sea and Siberia.
+And the deeper we dig in the culture and customs, the differences become more blurred.

-Khazarian empire is not so mysterious as it is usually portrayed.
-It was a conglomerate of nations, just like Scythian “empire” was before it.
-Its population can probably be best described with the little help of the necropolis of Chelarevo, where three distinct types of burials had been found, those of shamanistic Avars who preserved their ancestral faith, Khazarian Jewish and Slavic, all in one place.
+Khazarian empire is not so mysterious as most people think.
+It was a conglomerate of nations, just like the Scythian “empire” was before it.
+Its population can probably be best described with the little help of the necropolis of Chelarevo.
+There we see three distinct types of burials -those of shamanistic Avars who preserved their ancestral faith, Khazarian Jewish and Slavic – all in one place.